Under Flachau lights, Shiffrin wins World Cup slalom

-Colorado’s Mikaela Shiffrin, 25, marched back into the Audi FIS World Cup slalom conversation in a record-breaking way Tuesday under the floodlights on one of her favorite courses at Flachau, Austria.
+Colorado’s Mikaela Shiffrin, 25, marched back into the Audi FIS World Cup slalom conversation in a record-breaking way under the floodlights of one of her favorite courses at Flachau, Austria on Tuesday.

 In the final slalom before the 2021 FIS World Alpine Ski Championships, Shiffrin ended a 13-month victory drought in her strongest discipline and posted her 68th career World Cup victory along with her 100th career race podium.